 We're going to set the units of weight to Kilogrammes (since this is the unit we've used to assign weights to our products).
 Scroll down to the Standards and formats section at the bottom of your General settings page and change the Unit System to Metric System and the Default weight unit to Kilogrammes (kg).

 Changing these settings changes the default weights used for calculating shipping.
 Skipping this step will leave your shipping being calculated using the Imperial unit Pounds (lb) instead of the Metric unit Kilogrammes (kg) so don't skip this step.

 Assigning weight values to your Shopify products

-Since we're using weight based shipping, you'll need to make sure your products have weight values assigned to them.
+Since we're using weight-based shipping you'll need to make sure your products have weight values assigned to them.

-If you're just getting started and don't yet have any products listed in your Shopify store you can ignore this step, though it may be useful to know the method if you're planning on creating any products manually.
+If you're just getting started and don't yet have any products listed in your Shopify store you can ignore this step, though it may be useful to understand the method if you're planning on creating any products manually.

 Assigning weight values